 "I've got PTSD, and I've seen enough death and destruction," Mark Hammons, a Desert Storm veteran told 11 Alive.
 "And I didn't want anything else to happen if I could prevent it."

-You may enjoy taking your canine companion for a ride during the dog days of summer, but experts advise pet owners not to leave dogs, cats or any other pets unattended in a hot car.
+While you may enjoy taking your canine companion for a ride during the dog days of summer, experts advise pet owners not to leave dogs, cats or any other pets unattended in the car.

-On an 85-degree day, the temperature inside a car with the windows cracked can reach 110 degrees in 10 minutes, according to the Animal Protection Institute.
-In 30 minutes the interior can reach up to 120 degrees.
+On an 85-degree day, the temperature inside a car with the windows cracked can reach 110 degrees Fahrenheit in 10 minutes, according to the Animal Protection Institute.
+In 30 minutes, the interior can reach up to 120 degrees.

-Dr. Ernie Ward, a veterinarian at Seaside Animal Care in Calabash, N.C., recently spent 30 minutes in a hot car to demonstrate how dangerous it is to leave your pet unattended.
+In 2012, Ernie Ward, a veterinarian at Seaside Animal Care in Calabash, North Carolina, spent 30 minutes in a hot car to demonstrate how dangerous it is to leave your pet unattended.
 By the end of the experiment, the car had reached 117 degrees even with all the windows open 2 inches.

-What should you do if you see an animal trapped in a car on a hot day?
+What should you do if you see an animal trapped in a hot car?

 Related pet stories on MNN: